alaadib9/lab-02/README.md

 Estimate of time needed to complete: 1 hour

-Start time:
+Start time: 6:30

-Finish time:
+Finish time: 7:00

-Actual time needed to complete:
+Actual time needed to complete: 30 mins

 _____________________________________________________________
 Number and name of feature: 4

 Estimate of time needed to complete:2

-Start time:
+Start time: 6:30

-Finish time:
+Finish time: -

-Actual time needed to complete:
+Actual time needed to complete:not completed